How to Fix Persistent Moisture Behind Baseboards

 Hidden Leaks That Continue Releasing Moisture

 Slow leaks inside walls are among the most common causes of recurring moisture.
-These leaks may release small amounts of water continuously, making detection difficult.
+These leaks may release small amounts of water continuously, making detection difficult until trim, drywall, or flooring begins to show symptoms.

 Possible hidden leak sources include:

-Even small leaks can create ongoing moisture problems when water accumulates over time.
+Even small leaks can create ongoing moisture problems when water accumulates behind trim over time.

 Moisture Trapped Inside Structural Materials

 Water that enters porous materials can remain trapped long after visible surfaces appear dry.
-This trapped moisture gradually migrates outward, creating the appearance that moisture has returned.
+This trapped moisture may later move back toward the baseboard area, making it seem as though the problem has returned.

 Common moisture-trapping materials include: